 2. You want to make the most of your data.

-Modern data centers are extremely dense.
+Modern data centers are extremely dense and complex.
 Smart devices such as intelligent PDUs (iPDUs) come equipped with sensors and ports that allow data center managers to collect and analyze thousands, and in some cases, millions of data points.
 These include data for temperature, humidity, airflow, smoke/fire, water, contact closure, and other sensors.
 The performance and quality of such equipment have also improved, without a significant increase in price, making it a more accessible and lower risk investment.

 Legacy data center monitoring tools simply can’t support this volume and variety of data.
-Additionally, data center managers are looking for more visual analytics and improved business intelligence that can provide insights to help them manage their centers.
+Additionally, data center managers are looking for more visual analytics and improved business intelligence that can provide insights to help them manage their data centers.
 Second-generation DCIM software includes these features while also enabling users to get data in and information out quickly.
+Second-generation DCIM also enables users to share their data with other members of their teams to break down silos and improve collaboration.